is it safe to sleep with a wasp in the room?

 Scents

-Wasps have strong senses of smell.
+Wasps have a strong sense of smell.
 They’re often attracted to sweet, flowery smells but could also be drawn to the scents of cooking or cooked food.

-If your doors or windows are open, wasps could invite themselves to eat with you.
-You may also find wasps near your garbage cans.
+If your doors or windows are open, wasps could invite themselves inside.
+You may also find wasps near your garbage cans due to the presence of food waste material.

-Wasps may be drawn to the scent of perfume, soap, or lotion.
+Wasps may also be drawn to the scent of perfume, soap, and lotion.

 Threatening Sounds or Movements

-Do you remember being told to stand completely still when a wasp is buzzing in circles around you?
-That’s because sudden movements and sounds can make a wasp feel threatened enough to sting you.
+Do you recall being told to stand still when a wasp buzzes in circles around you?
+Sudden movements and sounds can make a wasp feel threatened enough to sting you.

 What To Do With A Wasp in Your Room

-You see a wasp flying around your bedroom, and you have no idea where it came from, but you want it gone so that you can sleep.
-So, how do you get it out of your room?
+You see a wasp flying around your bedroom and want it gone so you can sleep.

-If you try to kill it with an insect spray, you’ll be harmed by the fumes.
-So, only use wasp spray as a last resort, as you shouldn’t leave your windows open while sleeping.
+If you try to kill it with insect spray, the fumes can harm you.
+Only use wasp spray as a last resort, as you shouldn’t leave the windows open while sleeping.

-One thing you can try to get rid of the wasp is to blow it out of the room using a fan, a hair dryer, or some other fast-moving air.
+One way to get rid of a wasp is to blow it out of the room using a fan, a hair dryer, or some other fast-moving air.
 Wasps can’t fly easily in strong winds, so they’ll want to get away.

 Because winds are a natural force, wasps aren’t threatened by them.
-So, blowing them out of the room is the best chance you have of getting rid of wasps without getting stung.
+Blowing them out of the room is the most effective way of getting rid of wasps without getting stung.